Hawkynt/LearnCoding/README.md

 #### Finalizers and Disposables

-- **Exceptions in Constructors/Destructors:** Investigate what happens when exceptions are thrown during constructors (`ctor`) or destructors (`dtor`).
+- **Exceptions in Constructors/Destructors:** Investigate what happens when exceptions are thrown during ctor or dtor.
 Write examples to see how your language handles these situations.
 - **Application Unloading:** Explore what happens when your application is unloaded, particularly if there are exceptions you cannot catch or that are automatically re-thrown.
 - **Resource Management:** Learn how to manage resource deallocation.
 Investigate if your language supports the disposable pattern and using pattern.
 Write examples to see how these patterns help in resource management.